How Often Should You Wash Your Dog? A 2026 Guide by Coat Type

 • They’re scratching more than usual

-• You’re washing more than once every 2 weeks (for most breeds)
+• You’re washing more than once every two weeks

 Some situations require more frequent washing:

-• Skin Conditions: If your vet prescribes medicated shampoo (e.g., for allergies or infections), follow their schedule
+• Skin conditions – If your vet prescribes medicated shampoo, follow their schedule

-• Swimming: Dogs who swim in chlorinated pools or saltwater should be rinsed after each swim
+• Swimming – Dogs who swim in pools or saltwater should be rinsed after

-• Rolling in Something: If your dog rolls in faeces, dead animals, or toxic substances, wash immediately
+• Rolling in something – If your dog rolls in something smelly or toxic, wash immediately

-• Flea Treatment: Some flea shampoos require weekly application (follow product instructions)
+• Flea treatment – Some flea shampoos require weekly application

-• Allergies: Dogs with environmental allergies may benefit from weekly baths with hypoallergenic shampoo (consult your vet)
+• Allergies – Dogs with allergies may benefit from weekly baths—ask your vet

 Step 1: Identify your dog’s coat type (refer to the table above)